Orientation - Math Placement

 Math Placement Exam Retake

 All students are allowed one retake on the Math Placement Exam.
-There is a two-month waiting period before you retake the exam unless you complete a 2-night workshop.
-After completion of the workshop you may register for your retake, regardless of the amount of time that has passed.
+There is a two-month waiting period before you may retake the exam, unless you complete 2 one-hour tutoring appointments on separate days.
+After completion of the tutoring sessions you may register for your retake, regardless of the amount of time that has passed.